ARM-software/armnn-mlperf/README.md

 <a name="resnet_armnn_reference"></a>
 ### ArmNN Reference data (**NOT RECOMMENDED**)

 **NB:** This validation can run on x86 or arm.
-However, it is completely unoptimized and hence extremely slow (e.g. **TBC** seconds per image on a Linaro HiKey960 board or 16.9 seconds per image on an Intel Xeon server).
+However, it is completely unoptimized and hence extremely slow (e.g. 34.8 seconds per image on a Linaro HiKey960 board or 16.9 seconds per image on an Intel Xeon server).

 #### Run on 500 images
 ```